 A Tapestry of Culture and Tradition

 Festivals are an integral part of Nepali culture.
-Dashain, the longest and most important festival in the Hindu calendar, celebrates the victory of good over evil.
-Tihar, the festival of lights, is a five-day celebration that honors Lakshmi, the goddess of wealth.
-Losar, the Tibetan New Year, is celebrated with colorful dances, traditional music, and family gatherings.
+Dashain, the longest and most important festival in the Hindu calendar, is a celebration of good over evil.
+Tihar, the festival of lights, illuminates the country with twinkling lamps and vibrant rangoli patterns.
+Losar, the Tibetan New Year, is celebrated with colorful dances, traditional music, and elaborate rituals.
+Experiencing these festivals firsthand provides a profound insight into the heart and soul of Nepal.

 Planning Your Trip to Nepal